elastisys/scale.cloudpool/aws/ec2/README.md

 See the [docker documentation](https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access) for more details.

-A few environment variables can be passed to the Docker container (`-e`) to control its behavior:

-- `JVM_OPTS`: JVM settings such as heap size.
-Default: `-Xmx128m`.
-- `LOG_DIR`: destination folder for log files.
-  Default: `/var/log/elastisys/ec2pool`.
-- `STORAGE_DIR`: destination folder for runtime state.
-  Default: `/var/lib/elastisys/ec2pool`.

 ### Building the docker image
 A `Dockerfile` is included under `src/main/docker` and can be used to generate